China's stock-trading students see life lessons in market slide

-HONG KONG A wild plunge in China's stock market over the past month has burned millions of retail investors, but 22-year-old student Zhu Qimeng prefers to view any losses as a valuable part of his education for a career in finance.
+HONG KONG, July 8 A wild plunge in China's stock market over the past month has burned millions of retail investors, but 22-year-old student Zhu Qimeng prefers to view any losses as a valuable part of his education for a career in finance.

 Beijing policymakers have been rattled by a selling frenzy that has sent stocks 30 percent lower in the past three weeks, unveiling an extraordinary series of support measures over recent days to try to stem the decline.

-But Zhu, one of a growing number of students who have plowed money into the markets in the hope the experience will help them secure a lucrative job in the industry, is phlegmatic.
+But Zhu, one of a growing number of students who have ploughed money into the markets in the hope the experience will help them secure a lucrative job in the industry, is phlegmatic.

 "Win or lose is not my primary concern as I'm focused on developing my skills in a constantly changing market to prepare for real work," said Zhu, a mainland Chinese studying economics at Baptist University in Hong Kong.
 "Breaking even is enough for me."